-This mango pear smoothie is a perfectly sweet, smooth and fun healthy treat, with a little tropical vibe to it!
-Made without banana or yoghurt, and with oats and hemp instead, it's perfect for a light breakfast or as a mid-afternoon snack.
+This mango pear smoothie without banana is light and fresh, with a little tropical vibe to it!
+Made without banana or yoghurt, and with oats and hemp instead, it's perfect for a light healthy breakfast or as a mid-afternoon snack.

 Love smoothies but looking to have a little more substance than just fruit?
 Hemp has become one of my go-to ingredients for smoothies lately as it adds a creaminess as well as plant-based protein.
 You may also like to see my blueberry hemp smoothie if you are a lover of hemp seeds in your smoothies too!

 A good source of plant-based protein.
-As we don't use banana in this smoothie, we use hemp seeds (and oats) instead to both thicken and make it more hearty.
+As there is no banana or yogurt in this mango smoothie, we use hemp seeds (and oats) instead to both thicken and make it more hearty.

 Easy to make.
 Just five minutes to chop and blend the fruit into a tasty smoothie!